 A strong believer in creating a tangible change in the world through the arts, Danny was a regular participant of Kim Kashkashian’s “Music for Food”, a community project in which musicians volunteer their performances, and audience donations go to a local food pantry.
 He has done this since its inception, serving as a coordinator for the (organizing performers to share their music with the wonderful ladies at the shelter) Women’s Lunch Place Concert Series for five years.
-In addition, he is a proud representative of OXFAM Korea.
+In addition, he is a proud ambassador of OXFAM Korea.

 Danny’s personal interests include taking long walks, drinking tea, listening to jazz (dreams of jamming with Bill Evans) loves food and is in search of the perfect Bibimbap.
 (His love for Asian cuisine forces his regular appearance at the gym.)

 Born in Chicago in 1991, Danny holds a Bachelor of Music and Master of Music degrees from the New England Conservatory in Boston, where he studied with Donald Weilerstein, Soovin Kim, and Malcolm Lowe, and recently completed the Rebanks Fellowshipat the Royal Conservatory of Music.
 He plays on a violin made in Naples by Vincenzo Postiglione in 1901.

 Danny is represented in Korea by Credia International (크레디아 인터내셔널)